Endóre linde

 *rocco-nen instrumental singular 'by means of horse'

-'a fierce slayer of terrible creatures, Orome's follower'
+‘a fierce slayer of terrible creatures, a follower of Orome’

 *rauco-ndacil 'horror-bane'